perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 If the certificate files are changed, the service will need to be restarted because the service only reads the files at startup.

-### Deploy
+## Deploy

-#### Overview
+### Overview

 Helix Authentication Service does not rely on a database because all data is stored temporarily in memory.
 The configuration is defined by environment variables.
 The service can serve multiple Helix Server installations because the client application that interacts with Helix Authentication Service initiates the requests and pulls data as needed.
 The Helix Core Server Extension asks the service for a request identifier, and the user logs in through the Helix Authentication Service with that request identifier.

-#### npm
+### npm

 The simplest way to run the Helix Authentication Service is using `npm start` from a terminal window.
 However, that is not robust because if the service fails, it must be restarted.
 Therefore, we recommend that you use a Node.js process manager to start and manage the service.

-We recommend the [pm2](https://pm2.keymetrics.io/) process manager, but [forever](https://github.com/foreversd/foreve) or [StrongLoop](http://strong-pm.io/) are among the valid alternatives.
+### Process Managers

+Node.js process managers generally offer many advantages over using just `npm` to run a Node.js application.
+Such managers include [pm2](https://pm2.keymetrics.io/), [forever](https://github.com/foreversd/foreve), and [StrongLoop](http://strong-pm.io/).
 These Node.js process managers typically hook into the system process manager (e.g. `systemd`) and thus will only go down if the entire system goes down.

-#### pm2
+### pm2

-The pm2 process manager is recommended for deploying this service.
+The [pm2](https://pm2.keymetrics.io/) process manager is recommended for deploying this service.
 Aside from it offering many convenient functions for managing Node.js processes, it also aggregates and rotates log files that capture the output from the service: use the `pm2 logs` command to list the files, and `pm2 info` to get the location of the log files.
 See the example configuration file, `ecosystem.config.js`, in the top-level of the service installation directory.

-## Configuring your IdP for Helix Authentication Service Identity Providers
+## Example Identity Provider Configurations

+This section provides details for several hosted identity providers, but is by no means an exhaustive list of supported identity providers.

 For every occurrence of `SVC_BASE_URI` in the instructions below, substitute the actual protocol, host, and port for the authentication service (e.g. https://localhost:3000 for development environments).
 This address must match the URL that the identity provider is configured to recognize as the "SSO" or "callback" URL for the application.

-### Configuration

-#### Environment Variables

-In the instructions below, when referring to setting environment variables for Helix Authentication Service, there are several choices.

-1. Set them in the environment, such as in the command shell.
-2. Define them in a file called `.env` in the auth service source tree (in the same directory as the `package.json` file).
-3. If you are using pm2, edit the `ecosystem.config.js` file.

-#### SAML entity identifiers

-When configuring the service as a "service provider" within a SAML identity provider, provide an entityID that is unique within your set of registered applications.
-By default, the service uses the value `urn:example:sp`, which can be changed by setting the `SAML_SP_ISSUER` environment variable.
-Anywhere that `urn:example:sp` appears in the following instructions, replace it with the value you defined in the identity provider.

-### Restarting the Service

-Changing the environment settings requires restarting the service for the changes to take effect:

-- If using `npm start`, use `Ctrl-c` to stop the running process, and run `npm start` again.
-- If using pm2, use `pm2 startOrReload ecosystem.config.js`

 ### Auth0